dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Tier 15:

-Nature’s Balance is the clear winner here and solves the problem of having to generate up to 50 Astral Power to start using a filler.
-Starting from 0 Astral Power means that during AoE it takes about 12 seconds before you can use your first Starfall.
+Nature’s Balance is the strongest single target choice and solves the problem of having to generate up to 50 Astral Power to start using a filler.
+Starting from 0 Astral Power means that during AoE it takes about 12 seconds before you can use your first Starfall otherwise.

-Trees have their niche in tanking but Warrior of Elune is just there and fills a similar purpose as NB while being significantly worse on single target and being roughly on par in aoe.
+Trees have their niche in tanking but deal basically no damage.

+Warrior of Elune is now a competitive pick due to the Starfire buff on single target but requires SotF to be good on AoE.

 ### Tier 40:

-Soul of the Forest is significantly outclassed in all aspects which is fine as it’s the most passive talent.
+Soul of the Forest is now by far the best AoE talent as Starfire no longer deals AoE damage without it.
+On single target it is now even worse than before.

 Starlord lasting 20 seconds has problematic timing implications with eclipses lasting 15 seconds.
 Currently it is the best play to cancel Starlord when it has a low duration left, allowing for a relevant 1.5% dps increase.
-Starlord becomes completely useless in AoE scenarios as Starfall costs 50 Astral Power and lasts 20 seconds meaning you will have at best 2 stacks for a short window.
+Opposite to SotF Starlord becomes nearly useless in AoE scenarios as Starfall costs 50 Astral Power and lasts 20 seconds meaning you will have at best 2 stacks for a short window.

-Incarnation ends up being the go to since it works in all scenarios.
+Incarnation has taken multiple hard hits with nerfs to our cooldowns and mastery.
+Its only niche is 30 second burst but outside that is worse than the other two talents in all situations.

 ### Tier 45:

-Stellar Flare is similar to Starlord in that it is only good on single target and starts feeling very bad with any further added targets.
+Stellar Flare is similar to Starlord in that it is only good on single target and starts being and feeling very bad with any further added targets.

 Twin Moons and Stellar Drift both fit the exact same “niche” meaning one will always be picked over the other.
 Currently Starfall is strong enough and or dots are weak enough for Stellar Drift to always be the superior pick when deciding between the two.
 A talent move seems like the only good solution in this case as both significantly improve how AoE feels.